This website is not affiliated with any government organizations. We provide time saving tools. Updated for 2026

 • Unemployment compensation

-• Rent income
+• Rental income

-• Alimony received (for divorces finalized before 1/1/2019)
+• Alimony received (for divorces finalized before January 1, 2019)

-Income NOT to Report
+Income NOT to report

 • Temporary Assistance for Needy Families (TANF) payments